Pranjal286/Portfolio/README.md

 # Pranjal Patel — Portfolio

-Single-file, colorful portfolio for an AI/ML and full‑stack engineer — no build step, just HTML + CSS + JS.

-This site highlights my experience in fraud and risk modeling, RAG systems, and ML applications in fintech and healthcare.
+This website highlights my experience in fraud and risk modeling, RAG systems, and ML applications in fintech and healthcare.

 ## Run locally